kudashevs/laravel-share-buttons/README.md

 ### Templates section

-Each share button has a link representation represented by a corresponding template.
-A template contains some elements that will be changed during processing.
-The format of substituted elements depends on the `templater` setting.
+Each share button has a corresponding link template.
+A template contains several elements that will be substituted with data from different arguments and options.
+The format of these elements depends on the `templater` setting.
+By default, these elements are:
 ```
 :url                            # Will be replaced with a prepared URL
 :id                             # Will be replaced with an id attribute